 Buying food in bulk can also help save money and effort.
 Find out if friends or neighbours are preparing too and combine your lists to help each other gather items at a lower cost.

-Before you head out on a shopping trip, check that junk drawer for extra phone chargers, connection cords and battery packs.
+Before you go shopping, check that junk drawer for extra phone chargers, connection cords and battery packs.
 You might be surprised by what’s lying around.
 These items don’t have to be new or state of the art.

-Try building a DIY first aid kit using extra items you may have tucked away like bandages, sterile gauze pads, adhesive tape, antiseptic wipes or soap, tweezers and scissors.
+Try building your own first aid kit using extra items you may have tucked away like bandages, sterile gauze pads, adhesive tape, antiseptic wipes or soap, tweezers and scissors.